-Spouses, widows, widowers, or parents of U.S. veterans are eligible for 10 points as described in 483.322, 483.323, and 483.324.
+Spouses, widows, widowers, or mothersparents of military veterans are eligible for 10 points as described in 483.322, 483.323, and 483.324.
 This type of preference is derived preference because it is based on service of a veteran who is not able to use the preference through unemployment or death.